XM23-Pipeline-CPU/XM23-CPU/README.md

 The Continue statement allows you to progress one step in the code execution.
 This essentially runs the fetch-decode-execute cycle once, and finishes by progressing the program counter by 2 unless otherwise controlled by an instruction.

 #### Change PC
 Change PC allows the user to change the program counter to any "valid" value, regardless of the state of the machine at the moment.
-A valid value for the program counter would be a non-negative (zero is allowed), even number, up to and including #FFFE.
+A valid value for the program counter would be a non-negative (zero is allowed), even number, up to and including 0xFFFE.
 Once the program is resumed, or the next cycle is requested through the "Continue" statement, the next instruction fetched will be the one that lies where the program counter was set.

 #### Set New Breakpoint
 Set new breakpoint allows the user to run the code continuously untill the program counter hits the breakpoint or reaches end of memory.
 The breakpoint is limited to valid PC values, and is allowed to be set at a lower PC value than the current PC value.
 After a breakpoint is set, the continuous execution function will be called and ran.
 Note that when a breakpoint is hit, that instruction will NOT execute, meaning that the next fetch-decode-execute cycle will fetch and use that instruction.
 This is similar to how breakpoints work in modern IDEs.